harshal2205/data-professional-survey-dashboard-powerbi/README.md

 ## Key Outcome

-This project demonstrates an end-to-end Power BI workflow, from raw data preparation to interactive dashboard creation and business insight generation.
+This project transformed raw survey data into an interactive dashboard that highlights salary patterns, technology preferences, and professional satisfaction metrics.
+The dashboard enables stakeholders to quickly explore trends and make data-driven decisions.